iifl-logo

 Homesfy Realty Ltd Share Price Auditors Report

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31st, 2023, its profit and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, except for the matters described in the ‘Basis for Qualified Opinion section of our report, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2024, its profit and its cash flows for the year ended on that date.

 The Companys management and Board of Directors are responsible for the other information.
 The other information comprises the information included in Management Discussion and Analysis, Boards Report including Annexures to Boards Report, Business Responsibility Report, Corporate Governance and Shareholders Information, but does not include the standalone financial statements and our auditors report thereon.
 The annual report is expected to be made available to us after the date of this auditors report.